-The Pros and the Cons to a Natural Swimming Pool
+The Pros and the Cons of a Natural Swimming Pool

 What is a Natural Swimming Pool?

-Some might be confused about the meaning of a natural swimming pool by thinking it is a pool designed to look like a pond and is more about the aesthetics than it actually being chemical free.
-The fact is a natural swimming pool is a containment of water, in which no chemicals are used to sterilize the water and all clarifying of the water is done with biological filters and plants rooted hydroponically in the system.
+Some might be confused about the meaning of a natural swimming pool by thinking it is a pool designed to look like a pond and is more about the aesthetics than it actually being chemical-free.
+In fact, this design uses containment of water, in which no chemicals sterilize the water.
+Instead, all clarifying of the water is done with biological filters and plants rooted hydroponically in the system.

 You might envision a natural pool being brown like a pond with a mud bottom, but actually most are filled with concrete.
 You can even design a natural swimming pool to look like a traditional pool by having the gravel filter placed underground and out of sight.
-So, aesthetics really doesn’t come into play when making a decision to go all natural versus chemical swimming pool.
+So, aesthetics really doesn’t come into play when making a decision to go all natural versus chemical.

 The Pros to a Natural Swimming Pool